wall-xavier/OTN-Simulation/README.md

 ## Important Installation Note
 This project targets Java 21 (LTS).
 You will need Maven and an OpenJDK 21 (or a JDK that provides Java 21) installed on your system to compile and run this program.

+## Configuring Devices
+The OTN Network will come with a default configuration, you can change the configuration by using the terminal that you will be launched into.
+The configuration of devices on the network is done in ProfLang for OTN, a proprietary language developed for this project.
+Details on this language can be found in the [docs](/docs/) folder.

 Steps:

     # Verify Java and Maven